Winter storm brings snow, flooding to southern New England

 MORE SNOW THAN EXPECTED

-Some 12 to 20 inches of snow fell around the Boston area, with the heaviest snowfall to the south and west of the city, according to the National Weather Service.
+Some 12 to 20 inches of snow (30 cm to 50 cm) fell around the Boston area, with the heaviest snowfall to the south and west of the city, according to the National Weather Service.

 The storm was felt in Connecticut and across southern Vermont, New Hampshire and Maine.